 Tatar scores 2, stakes Red Wings to 5-1 win over Avalanche

-Detroit Red Wings' Tomas Tatar celebrates his goal against the Colorado Avalanche in the third period of an NHL hockey game Saturday, March 18, 2017, in Detroit.
-Detroit Red Wings' Tomas Tatar celebrates his goal against the Colorado Avalanche in the third period of an NHL hockey game Saturday, March 18, 2017, in Detroit.
+Detroit Red Wings goalie Jimmy Howard stops a shot as Colorado Avalanche center Joe Colborne falls in the first period of an NHL hockey game Saturday, March 18, 2017, in Detroit.
+Detroit Red Wings left wing Henrik Zetterberg clears the puck from Colorado Avalanche left wing Matt Nieto in the first period of an NHL hockey game Saturday, March 18, 2017, in Detroit.

 Add your comments below